mschulist/workspace/math4351/hw_1/hw_1.typ

 For example, $1 dot 6 = 6$ and $2 dot 3 = 6$.

-First we find all of the _factors_ of $6$, and then we find all of the complements to those factors such that each factor multiplied by the factor equals $6$.
+First we find all of the _factors_ of $6$, and then we find all of the complements to those factors such that each factor multiplied by the other factor equals $6$.
 Our set of possible GCDs is the set of all factors and their complements.

-*TODO: Prove list is complete.*
+// *TODO: Prove list is complete.*

 // *Use the next problem to prove our list is complete.*